UMD-CS-STICs/389Rfall18/week/8/README.md

 2. Parse `update.fpff`, and report the following information:
     1. When was `update.fpff` generated?
     2. Who authored `update.fpff`?
-    3. How many sections does `foo.fpff` *say* it has?
+    3. How many sections does `update.fpff` *say* it has?
 How many sections are there *really*?
     4. List each section, giving us the data in it *and* its type.
-    5. Report *at least* one flag hidden in `foo.fpff`.
+    5. Report *at least* one flag hidden in `update.fpff`.
 Any other flag found will count as bonus points towards the *competition* portion of the syllabus.

 #### Important notes